burgil/cloudflare-fullstack/README.md

 This URL is working thanks to the `helloworld.js` file available on the `functions` folder.

-This is basically a workers.
+This is basically a worker.

 Where the `pages` folder is basically your static files, where the `index.html` is the root file for the web server: